Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Loan for Home

-Equitable Mortgage vs Registered Mortgage
+Differences Between Equitable Mortgage and Registered Mortgage

-Equitable Mortgage vs Registered Mortgage
+Differences Between Equitable Mortgage and Registered Mortgage

 As a homebuyer, you’re likely familiar with the term ‘mortgage’ in association with their housing loan.
 This simply means that the property documents stay with your lender until the loan is fully repaid.
 But, did you know that there are generally two kinds of mortgage – equitable mortgage and registered mortgage?